tommyknocker/pdo-database-class/CONTRIBUTING.md

 - Read the [documentation](https://github.com/tommyknocker/pdo-database-class/README.md) and check the [examples](https://github.com/tommyknocker/pdo-database-class/tree/master/examples) to see if the functionality already exists
 - Check if there's already a helper function in `Db::` that provides similar functionality
 - Perform a [search](https://github.com/tommyknocker/pdo-database-class/issues) to see if the enhancement has already been suggested
-- Consider if the feature should work across all supported databases (MySQL, PostgreSQL, SQLite)
+- Consider if the feature should work across all supported databases (MySQL, MariaDB, PostgreSQL, SQLite)
 - Evaluate if the enhancement fits with PdoDb's philosophy of being lightweight and framework-agnostic
 - Think about whether this would be useful to the majority of users or just a small subset